Privacy policy

 Further guidance on processing operations, procedures and services:

-• For the provision of our online offer, we use storage space, computing capacity and software that we rent or otherwise obtain from a corresponding server provider (also called “web hoster”); Netlify: Service provider is the American company Netlify Inc, 2325 3rd Street, Suite 29, San Francisco, CA 94104, USA.
+• For the provision of our online offer, we use storage space, computing capacity, serverless functions and form-submission infrastructure that we rent from a server provider (also called “web hoster”).
+Netlify: Service provider is the American company Netlify Inc., 512 2nd Street, Fl.
+2, San Francisco, CA 94107, USA.
+Netlify hosts the static site, executes our serverless API functions, and receives submissions from our contact form via Netlify Forms.
 Data protection statement: https://www.netlify.com/privacy/ Legal basis: Legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f) DSGVO).

 • The access to our online offer is logged in the form of so-called “server log files”.
 The server log files may include the address and name of the web pages and files accessed, the date and time of access, the volume of data transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page) and, as a rule, IP addresses and the requesting provider.
 The server log files may be used on the one hand for security purposes, e.g. to avoid overloading the servers (especially in the case of abusive attacks, so-called DDoS attacks) and on the other hand to ensure the utilisation of the servers and their stability; Legal basis: Legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f) DSGVO); Deletion of data: Log file information is stored for a maximum of 30 days and then deleted or anonymised.
 Data whose further storage is necessary for evidentiary purposes is exempt from deletion until the final clarification of the respective incident.